Multifocal contact lenses for presbyopia

 For the ultimate in convenience, one-day disposable soft multifocal lenses allow you to discard the lenses at the end of a single day of wear, so there's no hassle with lens care.

-In some cases, GP multifocal contact lenses provide sharper vision than soft multifocals.
+In many cases, GP multifocal contact lenses provide sharper vision than soft multifocal contacts.
 But because of their rigid nature, GP multifocal contacts require some adaptation and are more comfortable if you condition your eyes by wearing the lenses every day.

 In the past, soft multifocal contact lenses could not correct astigmatism.
 If you had astigmatism, your only choice in multifocal contact lenses was rigid gas permeable lenses.

 Today, soft multifocal contacts can also correct astigmatism by using a toric lens design.
-The lenses achieve the proper rotational positioning on the eye by means of unequal thickness zones in the lens to create a prism ballast effect (similar to that on a translating GP multifocal).
+The lenses achieve the proper rotational positioning on the eye with unequal thickness zones in the lens to create a prism ballast effect (similar to that on a translating GP multifocal).